Field Education

-Rabbi Rayna Grossman (RRC ’17), Director of Field Education, explains that students can travel to anywhere in the country to do their internships.
+Rabbi Rayna Grossman (RRC ’17), Director of Field Education, touts the flexibility RRC’s internship opportunities.

 Congregational Placements